Nearby Attractions to Shawnee State Park

-US 30, the Lincoln Highway, roughly follows the Forbes Trail that was the main highway between Fort Bedford and Fort Ligonier in the 1700s.
+U.S. 30, the Lincoln Highway, roughly follows the Forbes Trail that was the main highway between Fort Bedford and Fort Ligonier in the 1700s.
 Original inns and other examples of a unique Bedford architectural style can be seen along the road and in small settlements such as Schellsburg.

 The City of Bedford Historic District includes the oldest courthouse in use in Pennsylvania and the Espy House where President George Washington headquartered in 1794 to review his troops on their way to suppress the Whiskey Rebellion in Western Pennsylvania.
 A walking tour of 51 buildings in the historic district is available in the Bedford County Travel Guide.

-Old Bedford Village, on old US 220 just north of Bedford, is a complex of historical buildings which were collected from all over the county.
+Old Bedford Village, on old Route 220 just north of Bedford, is a complex of historical buildings which were collected from all over the county.
 Arranged in the manner of a typical colonial settlement, the buildings were reconstructed and contain demonstrations of the early American crafts which were found in colonial Bedford.
 Craftsmen clothed in authentic garb explain their craft.

 Bedford County is well known by sportsmen for its beautiful trout streams and abundant deer and other wild game.
-For the non-hunter, Bedford offers great wildlife observation opportunities, especially migrating birds.
+State Game Lands 228 is located near the park.